THE SCARLET CATERPILLARCLUB AND OTHER INSECT KILLING FUNGI

 Here's another example from the same day.
 Searching through leaf litter or mosses is the best way to find them.
 All the local examples I've seen are on flies.

-This fungus which you can see growing between the abdominal segments is probably Entomophthora muscae or a closely related species.
+This fungus which you can see growing between the abdominal segments is Entomophthora muscae or a closely related species.
 This was one of several dead flies found together on a tree trunk at Carr Hall Lane, Stainland on Sept.
 1st 2021.
 Once infected the fly dies within a few days.
-The fungus grows in to the brain affecting the fly's behaviour which makes it land, crawl upwards, straighten its hindlegs and open its wings giving the spores maximum chance for dispersal.
+The fungus grows in to the brain affecting the fly's behaviour, it makes it crawl upwards, straighten its hindlegs and open its wings giving the spores maximum chance for dispersal.
 They will then land on any nearby flies to start the process over again.

 A view of the underside of the abdomen.